Bella Hadid Poses Nude Covered in Spaghetti With Taylor Hill in Edgy ‘Vogue Italia’ Photo Shoot

 With the girls in their birthday suits and sporting minimal accessories, all eyes were on the shoes in the photo, shot by famed photographers Mert Alas and Marcus Piggott.

-While Hill wore a simple black open-toe slingback style, the Nike ambassador rocked peep-toe ankle-strap stilettos with a crystal-embellished back.
+While Hill wore a simple black open-toe slingback style, the Nike ambassador rocked peep-toe ankle-strap stilettos with a crystal-embellished back that resemble a sold-out sandal from Dolce and Gabbana (see below).

 Meanwhile, the Victoria’s Secret Angel was spotted out in New York City Thursday, hitting hot spot Gemma for dinner bundled up in a leather jacket over a hoodie and a turtleneck paired with dark distressed jeans.